folkertdev/elm-state/README.md

 By design, most functional programs don't use state, because it's quite cumbersome to work with.
 It's a good idea to see whether you can do without this library.

 Sometimes though, there are very good reasons.
+This is mostly the case in traditionally imperative algorithms that use nonlocal mutable variables.

 In addition, the pattern described here is very generally applicable and has surfaced in several libraries.

+Finally, there is a pattern from Haskell that uses State to hold configuration information (on its own called Read) and to store logging information (on its own called Write).
+This pattern hasn't really found its way to elm, and it may not need to, because elm solves its problems differently.
+In any case, experiment and see what works for you.

 ##Caching function results